Too Close for Comfort: Home media

 Rhino Entertainment Company (under its Rhino Retrovision classic TV entertainment brand) released the first two seasons of Too Close for Comfort on DVD in Region 1 in 2004/2005.
-However, Rhino did not obtain the original, uncut versions of the episodes for the Season 1 release and instead used the versions edited for syndication (like those seen on Nickelodeon's sister networks, Nick at Nite and TV Land), which are missing several minutes of footage, including the final scene of each episode before the closing credits.
-(The episodes are also dubbed to replace references to Oakland with "Oldtown", mostly in a running gag where Henry reacts to the city's name with horror; the joke was perceived as a slur, as Oakland had a much larger Black population than San Francisco.)
+However, Rhino's release used the versions of episodes that were edited for syndication, missing several minutes of footage in each, including the tag sequences.
+The episodes are also dubbed to replace references to Oakland with "Oldtown", as Oakland city officials had decried the show's denigration of the city during the show's original run.